Antiviral aciclovir tablets and cream for the treatment of topical cold sores available to buy online.

-Apply aciclovir cream or take one aciclovir 200mg tablet 5 times daily (every 4 hours during the day time, leaving out a dose overnight).
-Tablets can be swallowed whole or dissolved in water and are continued for 5 days (25 tablets total in one course).
+Apply aciclovir cream or take one aciclovir 200mg tablet 5 times daily for 5 days (every 4 hours during the day time, leaving out a dose overnight).
+Tablets can be swallowed whole or dissolved in water - there are 25 tablets total in one course.
 Cream is usually continued for about the same length of time, until the sore has almost completely healed.
 Both treatments are equally effective.

 Aciclovir can be used by almost all people under 65, unless they are sensitive to it.
 Most people can take aciclovir tablets, even with other prescribed medication.

 - Mycophenolate mofetil, used to stop your body rejecting transplanted organs.

 - Ciclosporin (an immunosuppressant drug).

 - Theophylline or Aminophylline (used in asthma and other breathing problems).

 People with significantly reduced kidney function may require reduced doses of aciclovir tablets.

 People who have been diagnosed with a neurological illness should consult their doctor before taking aciclovir tablets.